 Clean the tub well before you start the work.
 Use a coarse cloth to remove soap residue, lime scale deposits, rust residue, and bath detergents from the surface.
 You can use a blade razor to remove rust or old paint.
 Older tubs may contain lead, so be very careful not to inhale lead dust during sanding and cleaning.

-To prevent toxic substances from ending up in your body during work, it is good to use a face mask.
+It is good to use a face mask to prevent toxic substances from ending up in your body during work.
 This is recommended by the National Institute for Safety and Health.
 The tub should also be vacuumed with a powerful vacuum cleaner that has a quality filter and then wiped with a wet mop.

 - Fix the Hole

 How you fix the hole in your bathroom depends on the size of the hole.
 Smaller holes (dime-sized) are recommended to be repaired with epoxy resin in combination with hardener.
-Larger holes should be repaired with steel-reinforced putty epoxy which prevents the hole from reopening under higher load pressure.
+Larger holes should be repaired with steel-reinforced putty epoxy, preventing the hole from reopening under higher load pressure.
 You can paint smaller areas with two coats of epoxy resin.